History

 The organisation became a ‘registered charity’ and a ‘company limited by guarantee.’

-We also changed our name to ‘People in Partnership (PiP)’.
+It changed its name to ‘People in Partnership (PiP)’.

 2000

-However as the organization grew, we identified that there was an additional need for more specific issue based advocacy provision.
-Some people did not require a long term partnership, but clearly needed advocacy support in the short term for specific problems.
+As the organization expanded an increasing need for issue based advocacy provision was identified.
+Some people did not require a long term Citizen Advocacy partnership, but clearly needed advocacy support in the short term for specific problems.

 2001

-We began to provide an accessible advocacy service to the residents of the independent hospitals run by ‘Independent Community Living (ICL).’
+The organisation began to provide an advocacy service for the residents of ‘Independent Community Living (ICL)' independent hospitals.

 2003